Devographics/StateOfJS-legacy/surveys/2018/website/src/content/conclusions/testing-conclusion.md

 In the "Single Page application" era, web applications are becoming more and more complex, with more and more logic implemented in the client side.
 The survey shows clearly that developers use a lot of tools to test their applications.

-The spectrum of testing is wide: unit tests, integration tests, end-to-end tests but also "visual testing", as we can see with the success of **Storybook** (the second highest satisfaction rate of the category).
+The spectrum of testing is wide: unit tests, integration tests, end-to-end tests but also "visual testing", as we can see with the success of **Storybook** (the second highest satisfaction rate of the category), a great tool to develop components in isolation.

-The future of testing may include more solutions to make automated tests in the browser, a project like [Cypress](https://www.cypress.io/) may be included in the next year survey and we may see more tools based on [Puppeteer](https://pptr.dev/).
+The future of testing may include solutions to make automated tests in the browser simpler, like [Cypress](https://www.cypress.io/) does for example and we may see more tools based on [Puppeteer](https://pptr.dev/).